hero

 banner

-Causes of Atopic Dermatitis: Uncovering Triggers
+Atopic Dermatitis's Causes: Uncovering Triggers

 • Genetics – Atopic dermatitis is first and foremost a hereditary disease, so certain breeds have a stronger predisposition to the condition than others.